 Braun's press conference after he won the appeal is one of the most ironic rewatches on the Internet.
 He's no Lance Armstrong, who went down in a complete blaze of glory, suing everyone and their children.
 It's nonetheless a looking glass into the human condition of compartmentalization and self-justification.

 The way Braun and the Brewers can get past the fiasco is the same way the most media savvy have done in the past: acknowledgement, silence and production.

 Few remembered David Ortiz testing positive for PEDs in 2003 when he was setting the world on fire last October and winning the World Series MVP.
-Andy Pettitte retired for a second time after last season and received a ton of respect in New York and elsewhere, with little mention of that whole Brian McNamee thing.
+Andy Pettitte retired for a second time after last season and received respect in New York and elsewhere, with little mention of that whole Brian McNamee thing.

 Braun already has the say-nothingness down.
 After the standard, pour-your-heart-out apology, Braun has spoken almost entirely in platitudes.
 Take what he said to reporters at spring training last week: